-The Communications & Marketing department at USF Sarasota-Manatee is here to help!
-You can contact us to request a website update and read the information below to learn more about the ticket submission process.
+The Communications & Marketing department at the USF Sarasota-Manatee campus is here to help you maintain your web site with up-to-date information.
+Please contact us to request a web site update and read the information below to learn more about the ticket submission process.

 Web Ticket FAQ